bup/bup/Documentation/bup-split.md

     not suck up all your network bandwidth.
 Use a suffix like k, M, or G to specify multiples of 1024, 1024*1024, 1024*1024*1024 respectively.

+-0
+:   set the compression level to 0 (no compression)

+    If no compression level is set it defaults to 1.

+-9
+:   set the compression level to 9 (highest compression, slowest)

 # EXAMPLE